Find Affordable College Courses

 Medical Assisting majors at Berks Technical Institute take out an average of $32,720 in student loans while working on their Associate Degree.
 This translates to an average monthly loan payment of $66, based on a 10-year repayment plan.

-YTI Career Institute-York came in at #7 in this year’s edition of the Most Popular Allied Health Services Associate Degree Schools in Pennsylvania ranking.
-Located in the suburb of York, YTI is a private for-profit college with a fairly small student population.
+YTI Career Institute-York did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #7 on the list.
+Located in the medium-sized suburb of York, YTI is a private for-profit college with a fairly small student population.

 Of the 37 students majoring in medical assisting at YTI, 8% are male and 92% are female.